How do I register for services?

 You will need to contact the Office of Disability Services with your request for housing accommodations along with supporting documentation and the Housing and Meal Plan Addendum.
 In addition, you must identify the disability housing accommodation needed on the Housing application.
 Housing will not make the assignment related to accessibility until they receive confirmation from Disability Services.
 The Office of Disability Services does not handle Housing assignments and will not request specific residence halls for students.
 Our office works with Housing and Residence Life to identify reasonable and appropriate accommodations based on disability related needs only and not personal preferences.
 Housing and Residence Life must have your application and deposit in order to make assignments.
 It is strongly advised that you submit your housing application early, especially if accommodations are needed.
 Housing is granted on a first come-first serve basis.
 There is limited availability.
 Visit Housing and Residence Life for more information about deadlines and the application process.

-Does the Office of Disability Services help me get the roommate I requested?
+Does Disability Services help me get the roommate I requested?

 Disability Services is not involved with roommate selection.
 You must indicate your preference on the housing application.
 Roommates must be mutually agreed upon and all roommates must submit applications and deposits in order for Housing to honor requests.
 For more information, visit the Assignments Office.